 If you use Uber every month, this is a win for you, and Amex loves affluent urban cardholders, so it’s a win for them.

 If you don’t, it’s hard to say you’re coming out well ahead with this fee increase compared to the $450.

 If the combo of Centurion lounges and Delta SkyClub access isn’t vital to you, then the Chase Sapphire Reserve starts looking more attractive.

 If you really get use out of both Centurion lounges and the SkyClub access, it’s hard to replicate that with other cards, and you’ll have to think hard whether an extra $100 a year justifies having access to both.
 If you don’t value those, and don’t ride Uber, then it’s even harder to swallow.

 One way around it is if you have a small business (it doesn’t even have to be up and running yet, or have any revenue yet), you can get The Business Platinum Card and stay at the $450 annual fee.
 That’s not changing.

-You lose the 5x points on airfare of The Platinum Card, which is a hit, and there’s no Uber credit, but you gain a 50% bonus when you use the Amex site to book flights with your points in first class, or a single airline you choose each year in economy class, and 10 Gogo Wifi flight passes each year.
+Instead of 5x points on airfare purchased direct from the airline, you get 5x points on airfare purchased via the Amex Travel website, which is not quite as generous, and there’s no Uber credit, but you gain a 35% bonus when you use the Amex site to book flights with your points in first class, or a single airline you choose each year in economy class, and 10 Gogo Wifi flight passes each year.

 While you’re supposed to only use small business cards for small business expenses, The Platinum Card isn’t a valuable card to use for spending anyway, unless you were taking advantage of the 5x points on airfare.